-Ian Meyers is a Principal Solutions Architect with Amazon Web Services
+Ian Meyers is a Solutions Architecture Senior Manager with AWS

 Zach Christopherson, an Amazon Redshift Database Engineer, contributed to this post